AdobeDocs/analytics-platform.en/help/stitching/overview.md

 +++ Details

 The following table represents the same data as above, but shows the effect that a privacy request for Bob has on the data after processing it.
-The rows where Bob authenticated are removed (2, 3, 5, 7, and 11) along with removing Bob as a transient ID for other rows.
+The rows where Bob is authenticated are removed (2, 3, 5, 7, and 11) along with removing Bob as a transient ID for other rows.

 *The same data after a privacy request for Bob:*